PepeNetWeb/.github/profile/README.md

 - AS (Change acting vin identity, for custodial multi-op_return operations)
 - TRADE (Co-signed name swaps)

 Names are leased for up to 1 year and renewed at any time (max 1 year).
-Leasing cost is tied to network fees using a coinbase fee oracle (coinbase value - 10,000 = network fees collected that block), calculated as the approximate network costs of 13 transactions per year.
-All coin paid to leases is burned in an OP_RETURN (not paid to anyone, returned to the commons as deflation).
+Leasing cost is tied to network fees using a coinbase fee oracle (coinbase value - 10,000 = network fees collected that block).
+A 1-Year lease is calculated as the approximate network costs of performing 13 transactions/year.
+All coin paid to leases is burned in provably unspendable OP_RETURN (not paid to anyone, returned to the commons as deflation).

-No UTXO set or block history pre-activation is necessary to index the namespace, making indexers very light.
+No UTXO set or block history pre-activation is necessary to index the namespace, which makes indexers very light.